jtslear/testapp-k8s/kubernetes/README.md

 * ANY change to the `./kubernetes/*` will result in an apply action on the directory, which means we won't deploy the has, but rather, we'd deploy the `release` tag of the container instead
+* This does not initiate a rollback during a failed deploy

 #### ./kubernetes/*
 * I've chosen to create an image name with `release`